eunid/netID-docs/docs/sso/index.md

 #### PHP

 In PHP it's possible to use the package <https://github.com/jumbojett/OpenID-Connect-PHP>.
-However, some adjustments are necessary if the token signature algorithm is set to 'none' in the Authorization Code Flow.

-Installation according to instructions is no problem.
+According to the instructions, the installation works out of the box.
 The package derives the *redirect_uri* from its own URL; here, the position of the script in the path of the web server can either be used as *redirect_uri* when creating the client or configured accordingly in the web server using rewrite rules.

+!!!
+Info "Please ensure that Token Signing is enabled"
+    Otherwise this library will not work without additional patches.

 A simple sample client may then look like this: